vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. For pricing tier, select **F0**.

+1. Select the Bot template area

-1. Select a Bot template of **SDK v4** for **Echo Bot** in **C#**, later we will update it to our our PictureBot.
+1. Select **C#**, then select **Echo Bot**, later we will update it to our our PictureBot.

 1. Click **OK**, make sure that **Echo Bot** is displayed.

-1. Configure a new App service plan (put it in the same location as your bot).
-You can choose to turn Application Insights on or off. **Do not** change or click on "Auto create App ID and password", we will get to that later.
+1. Configure a new App service plan (put it in the same location as your bot)

+1. You can choose to turn Application Insights on or off.

+1.  **Do not** change or click on **Auto create App ID and password**, we will get to that later.

 1. Click **Create**